Skip to main content

 This module is divided into lectures and seminars.

-The lectures cover the application of MT skills relating to both pre-editing and posting editing, AI language model skills, as well as foundational CAT tool functions in the localisation of interactive digital products (such as apps, video games, and websites), as well as non-digital products (such as advertisements, brochures, and technical documents).
+The lectures cover the application of MT skills relating to both pre-editing and posting editing, how to leverage AI in the localisation process, as well as foundational CAT tool functions in the localisation of interactive digital products (such as apps, video games, and websites), as well as non-digital products (such as advertisements, brochures, and technical documents).
 This includes the introduction of these skills, and then feedback on related practical tasks set as short homework tasks, which will involve consolidation via group work and class discussion.
 The existing and new skills will be integrated, demonstrated, and assessed in the practical component of the final assignment (localisation report).

 The seminar will involve team presentations, where teams of students present PPTs on a group localisation task.
 The seminars will be broken into smaller groups, so each team has around 20 mins to present and then receive feedback from the lecturer and other students.
 This activity will enhance group learning and further develop team localisation skills.